 You can help us keep up the momentum and build support for Palestinian rights.
 Through our work, we have found the following messages to be effective in talking with members of Congress about Palestinian children in Israeli military detention.
-We encourage you to use them to communicate with your elected officials—whether in person, phone calls, emails, letters, online forums, or, eventually, in person (once we can avoid health risks from the pandemic).
+We encourage you to use them to communicate with your elected officials—whether in phone calls, emails, letters, online forums, or, eventually, in person (once we can avoid health risks from the pandemic).

 1. Children are the future.
 They also are the present.